Galagladiator/21_days_Galagladiator/README.md

 Day 5: learned about lists in python.

 Day 6: completed 1hour:16mins of the video.
-Leanred about lists and several functions of that.
+Learned about lists and several functions of that.

-Day 7 (pt1): 1½ hour completed from the video.
+Day 7: 1½ hour completed from the video.

+Day 8: 1hour:48 mins.
+Learned about if statements, also defining functions.